ndouglas/docker-parchment/README.md

 # docker-parchment
-A docker build for Parchment, the Node-based Z-Machine interpreter.
+A docker build for Parchment, the JS Z-Machine interpreter.